 Understand implications of state, federal, and/or international data privacy laws.
 Which state, federal, or international regulations apply to your organization?
-For example, as the CEO, you should be able to discuss how your association is complying with the new European General Data Protection Regulation.
+For example, as the CEO, you should be able to discuss how your association is complying with the European General Data Protection Regulation.

 Become a backup advocate.
 With ransomware becoming more pervasive, you must talk with your IT team about your organization’s backup strategy and practices as well as recovery objectives.
 How frequently and meticulously are backups made?
 How long would it take to completely restore your data in a worst-case scenario?
 Don’t forget about data residing on vendors’ servers.

 Ask for an incident response plan.
 Charge a cross-departmental team with developing an incident response plan and a crisis communication plan.
 Make sure everyone knows what to do if your network is breached.

 Be the champion for employee training.
 Security is everyone’s business.
 Everyone on staff must be educated about cybersecurity best practices, including mobile device use and file storage procedures.
 Budget for and schedule regular security briefings and staff training.
 Deploy phishing tests so staff can learn how to respond to malicious emails and websites in real-life scenarios.

 Lead by example.
 Show up for every training session and follow every security policy—if the word gets out that exceptions are made for you, you’ll never establish a culture of security.

 Know what’s in your security policies.
 Who’s responsible for developing your organization’s security policies?
 How often are they reviewed and updated?
 How effectively are they communicated to staff?
 Make sure you know (and follow) these policies and understand the reasoning behind them.